-I often come across unfamiliar food in Melbourne.
-It was a long time ago, in a small cafeteria, I ate very green salad.
-Everything was chopped up finely and mixed with tiny grains, smelled very strong like celery leaves which I hated in those days, and tasted quite simple .
+I often come across unfamiliar food in Melbourne where I live.
+It was a long time ago, I ate a very green salad in a small cafeteria, and I don’t remember where it was.
+Everything was chopped up finely and mixed with tiny grains, smelled very strong like celery leaves which I hated then.
+The salad tasted quite simple.
 ‘What is this?
 Celery leaf salad?’, I wondered.
 One mouthful was enough for me to swallow at that time.

 Many years later, I know it is called ‘Tabbouleh’ and it is a salad made of finely chopped Parsley and Mint, NOT Celery leaves.
-It is one of my favourite salads, though I make it less green (especially less Mint) for my family.
+And it is one of my favourite salads.
+How amazing!
+However, when I make it, I use less green (especially less Mint).

 Burghul (Cracked Wheat) 1/2 cup *I used ‘fine’ type